oracle/cloudtestdrive/ATP/extending-apex-with-ADB/add-analytics/add-analytics.md

 ### Objectives
 - Create a connection from Oracle Analytics Cloud to Autonomous Database.
-- Create Visualizations to analyse the data.
+- Create Visualizations to analyze the data.
 - Add Analytics functionality to your application.

 ### What Do You Need?